 A: Consolidation will put multiple shipments into one large cargo shipment and ship everything in a larger container.
 This is a good solution if you have a high volume of international orders.
 ShipStation includes a selection of consolidation providers for Platinum plans or higher.

 ShipStation's goal is to make the process for international shipping as seamless as it is for domestic shipping.

 An international order will have custom declarations in the order details.
-It will be filled in with all your items’ harmonization codes, weights, and dimensions (adding international shipping details to your product records will ensure these details are filled in automatically).
+It will be filled in with all your items’ Harmonization codes, weights, and dimensions (adding international shipping details to your product records will ensure these details are filled in automatically).

-Carriers have two primary methods of handling customs: Electronic Submission or Printed Hard Copy.
+Carriers have two primary methods of handling customs: Electronic Submission or Printed hard copy.

 Carriers that support electronic customs will send all custom information to the customs office for you.
-The label will have an icon on it to denote that customs information was sent.
+The label will have an icon to denote that customs information was sent.
 There is generally no further action necessary on your part.

 Carriers that do not have electronic customs require you to print out custom forms and include them with the shipment.
 You can print your customs forms from ShipStation after creating the label.